katerinaelsasser/NailDeck/README.md

 ### Fonts
 The font I have decided to use two fonts for the website.
 One is for the title and the headers.
 The other is for the main text.
-* Font 1 - Helsing
+* Font 1 - Meddon
-* Font 2 -  Geographica Hand
+* Font 2 - Tangerine
 ### Icons
 ### Colours
 ### Styling